Best Free Midi Keyboard Software 2026 For Windows, Mac and Android

 Functions

 However, the real purpose of Pianu is to help you learn how to play the piano.
-Because of that, it has a lot of built-in lessons that start with the absolute basics and build you up from there.
+This means it has many built-in lessons that start with the basics and build from there.
 I especially like that you can play along to a lot of modern songs (Coldplay, Taylor Swift, etc.) and not just the usual Ode to Joy or Amazing Grace that you find on most apps.

 Performance & Sound